snowsune/BooruBot/README.md

 - Fixed RE issues not capturing ?= in discord links
 - Fixed a bug where background tasks relied sometimes on legacy code!

+## Changelog 4

+- Feature: including the text 'nopost' will skip the bot from uploading!